Cochlear implant: History

 The next step in the development of the CI was its clinical trial on a cohort of patients.
-In the late 1960's Robin Michelson and colleague Melvin Bartz construct a cochlear device with biocompatible materials that can be implanted in human patients.
-This system is implanted in 4 patients, and the report of the hearing results represent a watershed for clinically applicable cochlear implants.
-Robin Michelson, Robert Schindler, and Michael Merzenich at the University of California, San Francisco, conducted these experiments in 1970 and 1971.
-Michelson, a clinical pioneer, and Merzenich, a talented basic scientist with a solid foundation in neurophysiology, was an integral element in the development of the UCSF cochlear implant team.
+In the late 1960s, Robin Michelson and colleague Melvin Bartz constructed a cochlear device with biocompatible materials that can be implanted in human patients.
+This system was implanted in 4 patients, and the report of the hearing results was a watershed for clinically applicable cochlear implants.
+Robin Michelson, Robert Schindler, and Michael Merzenich at the University of California, San Francisco (UCSF), conducted these experiments in 1970 and 1971.
+Michelson, a clinical pioneer, and Merzenich, a talented basic scientist with a solid foundation in neurophysiology, were integral in the development of the UCSF cochlear implant team.
 Michelson was recognized for implanting a single-channel device into a congenitally deaf woman.
 She demonstrated auditory sensations from stimulation, as well as pitch perception for stimulus frequencies less than 600 Hz.
-Unfortunately, This patient had no word recognition.
+Unfortunately, this patient had no word recognition.
 His pioneering work was presented, but not well-received at the 1971 annual meeting of the American Otological Society (Michelson, 1971 and Merzenich et al., 1973).
 In 1973, the first international conference on the "electrical stimulation of the acoustic nerve as a treatment for profound sensorineural deafness in man" was organized in San Francisco.

-NASA engineer Adam Kissiah started working in the mid-1970s on what would become the modern cochlear implant.
+NASA engineer Adam Kissiah started working in the mid-1970s on the design for a cochlear implant.
 Kissiah used his knowledge learned while working as an electronics instrumentation engineer for NASA.
 This work took place over three years, when Kissiah would spend his lunch breaks and evenings in Kennedy Space Center's technical library, studying the impact of engineering principles on the inner ear.
-In 1977, NASA helped Kissiah obtain a patent for the cochlear implant; Kissiah later sold the patent rights.
+In 1977, NASA helped Kissiah obtain a patent for his cochlear implant; Kissiah later sold the patent rights.

+A commercial product based on Kissiah's design, developed by BIOSTIM Inc., was tested but failed to reach the marketplace.

 The modern multi-channel cochlear implant was independently developed and commercialized by two separate teams—one led by Graeme Clark in Australia and another by Ingeborg Hochmair and her future husband, Erwin Hochmair in Austria, with the Hochmairs' device first implanted in a person in December 1977 and Clark's in August 1978.
+The Hochmairs' 1977 implant, though an early milestone, did not in its original 8-channel form lead directly to the modern device.
+Testing of that first system failed to produce open speech understanding and the Hochmairs changed their approach.
+It was Clark's multi-channel design, commercialized as the Nucleus device by Cochlear Limited, that became the first multi-channel cochlear implant to receive FDA approval in 1985, and successive iterations of the Nucleus device went on to become the most widely used cochlear implants in the world.